ebzzry/ebzzry.github.io/src/git-github.md

 ## Pulling Changes

-If you are the owner of the source repository, and you want to pull in changes from contributors, click _Pull requests_
+If you are the owner of the source repository, and you want to pull in changes from contributors, click **Pull requests** from the repository
+page:

 ![Pull requests](images/pull-requests.png)

-from the repository page, then follow through.
+then, follow through.

 ## Merging with Upstream